YunYouJun/hexo-theme-yun/docs/en/guide/faq.md

 > [Associate with remote warehouse](https://www.yunyoujun.cn/share/how-to-build-your-site/#与远程仓库建立关联)

-Use the GitHub source file address to ask questions in the group chat (389401003), or initiate [ISSUE](https://github.com/YunYouJun/hexo-theme-yun/issues).
+Use the GitHub source file address to ask questions by [ISSUE](https://github.com/YunYouJun/hexo-theme-yun/issues) or [Discussions](https://github.com/YunYouJun/hexo-theme-yun/discussions).

 ## `hexo server` :The article only renders part of the content <Badge text="dev"/>